codeforamerica/form-flow/README.md

 defined in the application's `flows-config.yaml` configuration, is `ubi` we will expect a class by the name of `Ubi` to be located at the specified input path.

 An example inputs class can be seen below, with example validations.
-Note that all inputs classses should extend the class `FlowInputs` which provides CSRF functionality for security.
+Note that all inputs classes should extend the class `FlowInputs` which provides CSRF functionality for security.

 Also note that for single value inputs the type when defining the input is String.
 However, for